Written by: Keith M. Bransky, ASA

 USPAP stands for Uniform Standard of Professional Appraisal Practice.
 The United States Congress authorized the formation of USPAP in 1987 following the Savings and Loan Crisis.
 USPAP establishes the accepted standards for all types of appraisals including Aircraft Appraisals.

 A USPAP compliant appraisal report is defensible both in the courts and to the auditor.
 USPAP compliance also gives the parties to a subject aircraft the confidence of knowing that the appraisal service performed meets the highest professional standards.

-Who requires USPAP compliance?
-It is required by: most Federal, state, and local governmental agencies; the courts; and almost all financial institutions.
-Additionally, the IRS requires a USPAP Compliant Appraisal for donated aircraft.
-USPAP standards are also accepted worldwide in South America, Europe, and Asia.
+USPAP compliance is required by: most Federal, state, and local governmental agencies; the courts; and almost all financial institutions.
+Additionally, the IRS requires a USPAP compliant appraisal for donated aircraft.

 Whenever you hire a professional, there is an underlying expectation that the work performed will satisfy the strictest of standards of that particular discipline.
 You expect this from your Certified Public Accountant (CPA), your attorney, and your physician.
 Now you should also expect it from your aircraft appraiser.